ErpNetDocs/tech/modules/logistics/inventory/inventory-control/index.md

 ### Continue the last Operation

 In **Inventory Control**, you have the option to resume the last operation you were performing.
-The most recent operation will be displayed in the main menu upon opening.
-Click the **Continue** button to proceed with it.
+The most recent operation will be displayed in the main menu upon opening. tap the **Continue** button to proceed with it.

 ![Inventory Control](pictures/Last_operation_continue_25_01.png)